SolaceSamples/solace-samples-semp/docs/_tutorials/generate-semp-client-lib.md

 ---

 Programmatic management of the Solace Messaging through the SEMP API can be done directly through accessing the system's HTTP REST protocol API (see the related [Basic Operations - curl tutorial]({{ site.baseurl }}/curl/)) or more conveniently, using a local SEMP client library which is:
+<br><br>
-* In a programming language that is native to your management code,
+* In a programming language that is native to your management code
-* Hides the REST protocol details, and
+* Hides the REST protocol details
 * Enables to focus on the objects to be managed.

 ## Goals